How To Become a Commissioned Inspector

 - Attend National Board's "AI" course, receive a passing grade on the examination and meet On-the-Job training requirements.

-Applications for Commissions will appear on the candidate's National Board Business Center profile after successful completion of exams, class attendance (if required), and the candidate is exclusively employed by an Authorized Inspection Agency or an Owner-User Inspection Organization as described in NB-263, RCI-1, Rules for Commissioned Inspectors.
+Applications for Commissions will appear on the candidate's National Board Business Center profile after successful completion of exams, class attendance (if required), and the candidate is exclusively employed by an Authorized Inspection Agency or an Owner-User Inspection Organization as described in 2021 Edition of NB-263, RCI-1, Rules for Commissioned Inspectors.